Thomás Bedinelli

-Thomás Jaguaribe Bedinelli (born 24 February 1993), sometimes known as just Thomás, is a Brazilian professional footballer who plays as an attacking midfielder for South Korean K League 1 club Gwangju FC.
+Thomás Jaguaribe Bedinelli (born 24 February 1993), sometimes known as just Thomás, is a Brazilian professional footballer who plays as an attacking midfielder for Série B club Chapecoense.

 Career

 Thomás' youth football career started with the Brazil club CFZ, then he went to the other hometown club Sport.
 He holds dual-citizenship and an Italian passport beside his Brazilian nationality.
 In 2006 Thomás arrived Italy to go through a trial period at Italian club Roma.
 After that he entered the youth team of Botafogo.

 Flamengo

 Thomás went into Flamengo's youth in 2008.
 In 2010, he became the champion of Campeonato Carioca de Juvenis with the team in an undefeated season and was the team's top scorer in the competition.

 In 2011, selected by head coach Vanderlei Luxemburgo, Thomás entered Flamengo's senior squad, as well as earned his no. 25 jersey.
 He made his professional debut for Flamengo on 23 July 2011 against Ceará Sporting Club in Campeonato Brasileiro, and earned 9 appearances for Flamengo in Campeonato Brasileiro.
 In 2012, he changed his uniform to no. 20 and made 10 appearances in 2012 Campeonato Brasileiro season.
 On 16 March 2012, Thomás earned his first Copa Libertadores debut against Paraguayan club Olimpia Asunción at group stage, started the game and played 78 minutes.
 He played for Flamengo in 28 professional matches including 19 Campeonato Brasileiro appearances and nine more Campeonato Carioca games.